centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 ---
-title: Elements of a proper Centra Front End
+title: How to build a proper Centra Front End
 altTitle: Building a Front End
 excerpt: Everything you need for a pleasant shopping and checkout experience, with examples using Centra's Checkout API.
 taxonomy: